clingen-data-model/allele/source/assertion/conceptual/pm2.md

 Rule Statement
 --------------

-PM2: Absent from conrols (or at extremely low frequency if recessie) in Exome Sequencing Project, 1000 Genomes Project or Exome Aggregation Consortium.
+PM2: Absent from controls (or at extremely low frequency if recessive) in Exome Sequencing Project, 1000 Genomes Project or Exome Aggregation Consortium.

 Scope and Usage
 ---------------